kazuto-nishimori/Open-Source-GIS/lab9/index.md

 ```
 </details>

-Now, let us perform the other half of zonal statistics by adding a counting column to the counties for each tweet.
-For each county, the `group by` groups all tweets, and the number of tweets are recorded in the counting column.
-This we have seen many times before.
+Now, let us perform the other half of zonal statistics by adding a counting column to the counties layer for the Dorian and November tweets.
+For each county, the `group by` function groups all tweets by county ID, and the number of tweets are recorded in the counting column.
+This, we have seen many times before.

 <details><summary>Show Code </summary>